awsdocs/amazon-transcribe-developer-guide/doc_source/API_CallAnalyticsJob.md

 Required: No

  ** DataAccessRoleArn **   <a name="transcribe-Type-CallAnalyticsJob-DataAccessRoleArn"></a>
-The Amazon Resource Number \(ARN\) that you use to get access to the analytics job\.
+The Amazon Resource Number \(ARN\) that you use to access the analytics job\.
+ARNs have the format `arn:partition:service:region:account-id:resource-type/resource-id`\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.
 Pattern: `^arn:(aws|aws-cn|aws-us-gov|aws-iso-{0,1}[a-z]{0,1}):iam::[0-9]{0,63}:role/[A-Za-z0-9:_/+=,@.-]{0,1024}$`